elasticio/pactas-api/README.md

-# Zendesk API Description
+# Pactas API Description

-This project contains a Swagger API for [Zendesk](http://zendesk.com) - a customer support platform.
+This project contains a necessary files for elastic.io component for [Pactas](http://pactas.com) API - The engine for your Recurring Billing & Subscription Business.

-Before going into the description two words about **Swagger**:
+## Content description

+There are two must-have resources you need for an elastic.io component

+ * Root of component descriptor - **Swagger** descriptor of a component interface (for REST interfaces)
+ * Component icon - a 64x64 transparent PNG file.

 ## Swagger